 Parenting Advice from Missy Robertson

-Missy Robertson on how she and husband Jase encourage their three children, celebrate family traditions, and the surprising lesson she's learned as a parent.
+Missy Robertson talks about how she and husband Jase encourage their three children, celebrate family traditions, and the surprising lesson she's learned as a parent.

 How do you encourage your children?